rifaiiaya2/react-native-final-newsApp/README.md

 ## Getting Started

-To get started with the Recipe Social Media App:
+To get started with the World News App:

 1. Clone the repository to your local machine: https://github.com/rifaiiaya2/react-native-final-newsApp
 2. Install dependencies with `npm install`.